Duet3D/wiki-content/User_manual/Machine_configuration/DSF_Other.md

 ## Software Installation

 *Note that the following steps are not required if you are already running DuetPi.*

+> Apart from the following two package feeds, there are a few more version-dependent feeds available.
+See the [dev wiki](https://github.com/Duet3D/DuetSoftwareFramework/wiki/SBC-Setup-Guide#package-installation) for further information. {.is-info}

 ### Installation from stable feed